-Like AB 747, this bill would expand California's existing law against non-compete agreements (Business and Professions Code sections 16600 to 16607).
-However, SB 699 would take a different approach.
+This bill would expand California's existing law against non-compete agreements in several respects.
+(Business and Professions Code sections 16600 to 16607).

 First, it would add section 16600.5 to the Business and Professions Code to establish that any contract that is void would be unenforceable regardless of where and when the contract was signed.
-It would expressly prohibit an employer or former employer from attempting to enforce a contract that is void as a restraint on trade regardless of whether the contract was signed and the employment was maintained outside of California.
+It would expressly prohibit an employer or former employer from attempting to enforce a contract that is void as a restraint on trade regardless of whether the contract was signed, and the employment was maintained outside of California.
 Although the text of the statute does not explain precisely what this means, the legislative findings and the author's statements in the bill analysis indicate that the bill is intended to reach two scenarios.
 First, it appears the bill is intended to cover employees who work for California-based employers, even if they live and work outside California.
 Second, it appears the bill is intended to cover people who seek employment in California, even if they signed a non-compete agreement while living outside of California and working for a non-California employer.
 Thus, the bill may be an attempt to prohibit a non-California employer from enforcing a non-compete agreement against a former employee who seeks employment with a California company.

-Second, and like AB 747, this bill would clarify that an employer is prohibited form entering into a contract that presents an employee or prospective employee with any void non-compete agreement and would specify that an employer may not attempt to enforce such a contract (in a new section 16608 to the Business and Professions Code).
-The bill would specify that if an employer enters into an agreement that the employer knows or reasonably should know is prohibited commits a civil violation, and the Attorney General or employee may bring an action to enforce the section.
-An employee or prospective employee could bring an action for injunctive relief and for the recovery of actual damages and penalties, along with attorneys' fees and costs.
+Second, it would clarify that an employer is prohibited from entering into a contract that presents an employee or prospective employee with any void non-compete agreement and would specify that an employer may not attempt to enforce such a contract (in a new section 16608 to the Business and Professions Code).
+The bill would specify that if an employer enters into an agreement that the employer knows or reasonably should know is prohibited commits a civil violation, and an employee, former employee, or prospective employee could bring a civil action for injunctive relief and/or actual damages, along with attorney's fees and costs.